dipanjanS/text-analytics-with-python/README.md

 I will also be adding various notebooks and bonus content here from time to time.
 Keep watching this space!

 ## Help Needed on porting code to Python 3.x.
-Please check [this link](https://github.com/dipanjanS/text-analytics-with-python/issues/3) if you are interested in contributing.
+Please check [this link](https://github.com/dipanjanS/text-analytics-with-python/issues/3) if you are interested in contributing. -- To be resumed end of August.

 #### TODO